CodeWringer/ambersteel/documents/en/world/introductory.md

 ------

-The storyteller finishes, saying, "And that's when he earned the title of *Amberite Keijser*.
+The storyteller finishes, saying, "And that's when he earned the title of *Amberite Kijser*.
 He was but a boy then and truly, no one knows if he really even did it.
-But one thing is certian.
+But one thing is certain.
 Over one thousand years ago, in that pivotal battle against evil, our world was freed from the tyranny of magic!"

-You're certain they embellished the story and can't help but wonder how much of it is actually real.
+You're certain the storyteller embellished the story and can't help but wonder how much of it is actually real.
 Interest in these old stories certainly seems to have risen again, since *Innilreith* - the so-called "Realm of Lords" - announced itself to the world.

 Atop its hierarchy stands a necromancer, proclaiming the return of magic and an end to tyranny of **Amberite**.
 Will history repeat itself?
 Will there be more legends of heroes made?

 Considering the options, now might be the best time to become a legend.
 A new world lies to the west, its gate-keeping *titan* having vanished without a trace.
 The *Creeping Death* engulfs the north-east.
-Rumors have it, the Kirlennians are gearing up for war and many speculate on their victory.
+Rumors have it, the Kirlennians are preparing for war and many speculate on their victory.
 And of course, *Innilreith* consumes the south-east, with the *Amber Order* gearing up for a war of their own - against magic.

 Just where shall we begin?
 Well, perhaps with this tankard.